 The Myanmar government has no commitments under the WTO GATS for a majority of services (its Schedule of Commitments only partially liberalizes tourism and travel services).
-Therefore, this amendment of the Foreign Investment Law does not violate GATS.
-Although a Myanmar language (Burmese) version of these notifications was published, there are several unclear matters, such as that no details are given for the case where 100% foreign investment is possible in fields that are not prohibited.
-In addition, the discretionary power of the Myanmar Investment Commission is extremely large.
+Therefore, this amendment of the Investment Law does not violate GATS.

 Concerns on the Foreign Investment Law were expressed at the conference held between the Minister of Economy, Trade and Industry and the Minister of National Planning and Economic Development of Myanmar, before the revision in August 2012, and the transparency of investment management was requested at the conference held between the State Minister of Economy, Trade and Industry and the Minister of National Planning and Economic Development of Myanmar after the revision in February 2013.